How Loyalty Conflicts Arose

 What should he do?
 The bosses say that it is complete nonsense?
 Or refuse to carry out the measure?
 That can be professional suicide.
 Shut up and through?
 So get Company nothing but puppets, which in the end does not care.

 Encourage discussion when decisions have long since fallen?
 Is usually futile.
 What remains?
 The customer, who always has an open ear for mended employees.
 And with that one is just howling.

 “So that's nothing at all.
 If you knew what else we do…. ”, Says the employee when a customer complains about bad processes.
 And then more internals are cheerfully spoken out.

-"I was opposed to it right away, but those on the top floor wanted it that way," says the department head at the team meeting, when there were doubts about the feasibility of a decision.
+“I was against it right away, but those on the top floor wanted it that way,” says the department head at the team meeting, when doubts about the feasibility of a decision arise.
 And then he tells a few piquant details of how it goes in the management meetings.

 Both persons were in a loyalty conflict.
 They took themselves out of the line of fire and pointed their fingers at others.

 - Introspectively: with himself and his conscience